junxit/us-congress-bills-110/bill.md

 legis-num: H. RES.
 893
 congress: 110th CONGRESS
 session: 1st Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H. RES.
 893

 > Providing for the consideration of the Senate amendment to the House amendment to the Senate amendment to the bill (H.R.
 2764) making appropriations for the Department of State, foreign operations, and related programs for the fiscal year ending September 30, 2008, and for consideration of the joint resolution (H.J.
 Res.
 72) making further continuing appropriations for the fiscal year 2008, and for other purposes.

 That upon adoption of this resolution it shall be in order to take from the Speaker's table the bill (H.R.
-2764) making appropriations for the Department of State, foreign operations, and related programs for the fiscal year ending September 30, 2008, and for other purposes, with the Senate amendment to the House amendments to the Senate amendment thereto, and to consider in the House, without intervention of any point of order except those arising under clause 10 of rule XXI, a motion offered by the chairman of the Committee on Appropriations or his designee that the House concur in the Senate amendment.
+2764) making appropriations for the Department of State, foreign operations, and related programs for the fiscal year ending September 30, 2008, and for other purposes, with the Senate amendment to the House amendment to the Senate amendment thereto, and to consider in the House, without intervention of any point of order except those arising under clause 10 of rule XXI, a motion offered by the chairman of the Committee on Appropriations or his designee that the House concur in the Senate amendment.
 The Senate amendment and the motion shall be considered as read.
 The motion shall be debatable for one hour equally divided and controlled by the chairman and ranking minority member of the Committee on Appropriations.
 The previous question shall be considered as ordered on the motion to its adoption without intervening motion.

 ## § 2.